alphagov/rp-onboarding-tech-docs/README.md

 Before editing any files, you should create a git branch so that your changes are bundled together and can later be merged by an editor (see 'pull requests' later):

+Using the Git Desktop Client:
+1. Click on "Current branch"
+2. Enter `the-name-of-the-branch` you wish to create (see below for convention)
+3. Click on the blue "Create new branch" button

+Using the command line:
 ```
   git branch <the-name-of-the-branch>
 ```
-Where `the-name-of-the-branch` should be a description of the changes you're making, usually a reference to the Jira ticket to which the change relates.
+Where `the-name-of-the-branch` should be a description of the changes you're making, usually a reference to the Jira ticket to which the change relates, e.g. "TT-1992-Revise-documentation".
 Note that you should not use spaces.

 #### Editing pages
 When editing or writing new content, you must follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide).